Importance of Child Population to Compute Educational Indicators (2023)

 6. Planning & Resource Allocation: The child population is a basis for educational planning and resource allocation.
 It helps policymakers estimate the infrastructure, teaching staff, and resources needed to accommodate the expected number of children in the education system.

-7. Time Trend Analysis: By tracking changes in the child population over time, educational indicators can be monitored and analyzed to assess progress or identify challenges in expanding access to education, improving enrollment rates, and addressing educational gaps.
+7. Time Trend Analysis: By tracking changes in the child population over time, educational indicators can be monitored and analysed to assess progress or identify challenges in expanding access to education, improving enrolment rates, and addressing educational gaps.

 Considering the child population is essential for computing educational indicators accurately, as it provides a meaningful context for understanding the educational landscape and formulating evidence-based policies and interventions.
 It enables policymakers, researchers, and education stakeholders to measure and track progress in achieving educational goals and ensure that educational resources and opportunities are effectively allocated to meet the needs of the child population.